-a positive causal relationship between income and fertility.28 Kearney and Wilson (2018) use the fracking boom to isolate exogenous variation in income, finding a positive relationship between (male) earnings and household fertility.
+Sweden.
+Evidence from household-level data using exogenous wealth shocks supports a positive causal relationship between income and fertility.26 Kearney and Wilson (2018) use the fracking boom to isolate exogenous variation in income, finding a positive relationship between (male) earnings and household fertility.
 Bennett et al. (2021) use the discovery of oil and gas in the North Sea as an unexpected shock, find a positive relationship between income and the number of children.
 Variation in the cost of children over time could proxy for an increase in investment per child akin to the growing importance of human capital.
 It could also be a reduced form means to account for laws that prevent children working, the introduction of mandatory education, parents spending more time with children, and so on.

-To summarize, our model is captures the negative relationship between income and fertility at the aggregate level, while at the same time remaining consistent with the micro evidence on the individual-level relationship between wealth and the number of children.
+In short, the model captures the negative relationship between income and fertility at the aggregate level over time, while simultaneously remaining consistent with the micro evidence on a positive individual-level relationship between wealth and the number of children.

 Wealth and survival Clark and Hamilton (2006) uses English probate records over the period 1585-1638 to show that richer households tended to have more children than poorer households.
 The typical will in the Clark and Hamilton data includes the names of nearly all surviving children of the testator, along with the value of bequests both of the main property in the estate as well as small items for each child.
-Using this data, they show that the number of children surviving at a father's point of death is positively related to the total value of the assets bequeathed to those children.29
+Using this data, they show that the number of children surviving at a father's point of death is positively related to the total value of the assets bequeathed to those children.27